Updated July 21, 2023

 In this method, those items which are used up more frequently are counted more often without paying attention to the value of these items.
 It is a more prudent approach that doesn’t distinguish between high-value and low-value items and works on the philosophy that each time inventory is purchased or sold, there could be a possibility of error in recording, and therefore, those which have a greater possibility of such error, are overseen with greater frequency.

 3. Combination or Hybrid Counting

-This is a combination of Pareto technique and the ABC counting method, where the first level of bifurcation is made based on the value of the items while the second level of categorization is made based on ABC counting wherein, further sub-categorization is made based on several criteria such as high demand item or seasonal items or low shelf life items or even based on customer urgency requirement and so on.
-Such categorization can’t be completely automated and requires human intervention because several items might fall in more than one category and therefore require a specific counting frequency.
+This is a combination of the Pareto technique and the ABC counting method, where the first level of bifurcation is made based on the value of the items while the second level of categorization is made based on ABC counting wherein, further sub-categorization is made based on several criteria such as high demand item or seasonal items or low shelf life items or even based on customer urgency requirement and so on.
+Such categorization can’t be completely automated and requires human intervention because several items might fall into more than one category and therefore require a specific counting frequency.